GA-repos/js-control-flow/README.md

   // this code does not run if the condition or anotherCondition evaluates to true }
 ```
-You must have the initial `if` statement, and you can only have one final `else` statement, but you can have any number of `else if` statements in the middle.
+You must have the initial `if` statement, and you can only have one final `else` statement, but you can have *any number* of `else if` statements in the middle.

+*Example*:
 ```js
 let assignments_completed = 0